 If the coving had to be stripped out a moulding could be made so that the original style and groves could be maintained.

 Moving on to another room in the property this room was adjacent to the living room.
 I believe it was the previous owner’s sewing room hence the crazy amount of shelves!
-Seeing beyond the existing state is really key on renovation projects to creating a vision.
+Seeing beyond the existing state is key to renovation projects to creating a vision.
 I love how the high ceilings and large window made this room feel really big and bright.

 I also expanded the light in the room by removing the drab net curtains allowing light to flood in.